 Welcome to the New Socrata Mapping Experience!

 Socrata is changing the way you upload, view, and shape geospatial data!
 Any datasets with location or geospatial data can now be uploaded through our new import experience, viewed through Primer, and shaped with the new visualization tool!
-Please note that the new mapping experience can only be used with maps created using the new import experience.
+Please note that the new mapping experience can only be used with maps created using the Socrata Data Management Experience.

 Some of the features that are now available include: